Seneca-BSA/bsa/docs/seh500/lab8.md

     - BOARD_InitBUTTONsPins
     - BOARD_InitLEDsPins

-    By enabling the above, you are updating the clock gate and pin settings so their respective port can be used.
+    By enabling the above, you are updating the clock gate and pin settings so their respective port can be used as GPIO.

     Remember to click **Update Code** once done.